Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-3/lecture-0-PEDAC/lecture-notes.md

 ### Data Structure

 A data structure is a data organization, management, and storage format that is usually chosen for efficient access to data.
 There are several types of data structures in JavaScript.
-We know about objects and arrays which are built into JavaScript, but here are 8 other data structure you should know about that you can build yourself:
+We know about objects and arrays which are built into JavaScript, but here are 8 other data structure you should know you can build yourself:

 * Stack
 * Queue